finite-element/finite-element-course/doc/source/4_function_spaces.rst

 associated with that entity.
 This can be achieved using a dictionary of dictionaries structure.
-For example employing the local numbering of nodes employed in :numref:`figlagrange-nodes`, the ``entity_node`` list for the degree three equispaced Lagrange element on a triangle is given by::
+For example employing the local numbering of nodes employed in :numref:`figlagrange-nodes`, the ``entity_node`` dictionary for the degree three equispaced Lagrange element on a triangle is given by::

   entity_node = {0: {0: [0],